 Who uses Linux?

-You’re probably already using Linux, whether you know it or not.
+You probably already use Linux, whether you know it or not.
 Depending on which user survey you look at, between one- and two-thirds of the webpages on the Internet are generated by servers running Linux.

-Companies and individuals choose Linux for their servers because it is secure, flexible, and you can receive excellent support from a large community of users, in addition to companies like Canonical, SUSE, and Red Hat, which offer commercial support.
+Companies and individuals choose Linux for their servers because it's secure, flexible, and you can receive excellent support from a large community of users, in addition to companies like Canonical, SUSE, and Red Hat, each of which offer commercial support.

-Many of the devices you own probably, such as Android phones and Chromebooks, digital storage devices, personal video recorders, cameras, wearables, and more, also run Linux.
+Many devices you probably own, such as Android phones and tablets and Chromebooks, digital storage devices, personal video recorders, cameras, wearables, and more, also run Linux.
 Your car has Linux running under the hood.
 Even Microsoft Windows features Linux components, as part of the Windows Subsystem for Linux (WSL).

 Who “owns” Linux?